 Just look at how vibrant and beautiful the orange color of the tangerine is!
 These are Neapolitan (also called Page) Tangerines.
-These are true gems!
-They’re seedless, incredibly juicy, rich, and sweet.
+These are true gems.
+They're seedless, incredibly juicy, rich, sweet, and the inspiration for this recipe.

 Neapolitan Tangerines are in season from December through March, and if you don't see them in stores you can order them here from Melissa's Produce.